pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 - *Resource kubelet plugin*: a component which cooperates with kubelet to prepare the usage of the resource on a node.

-The utility library will be developed outside of Kubernetes and does not have to be used by drivers, therefore it is not described further in this KEP.
+An utility library for resource drivers will be developed outside of Kubernetes and does not have to be used by drivers, therefore it is not described further in this KEP.

 ### Resource allocation flow